gmukherjee/gmukherjee.github.io/Research-21.md

 ### Miscelleneous

-1) <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>The rotavirus NSP1 protein inhibits IFN-mediated STAT1 activation,</em></a>Journal of Virology, 2014; With Greenberg lab of Stanford Medical School
+1) <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>The rotavirus NSP1 protein inhibits IFN-mediated STAT1 activation</em></a>, Journal of Virology, 2014; With Greenberg lab of Stanford Medical School

 2) <a href=' '><em>Early pregnancy testosterone after ovarian stimulation and pregnancy outcome</em></a>, Fertility and Sterility, 2011 (in collaboration with  Stanford Children Hospital).